Last Updated on

 The Walt Disney World Resort is massive and can be quite overwhelming.
-Disneyland look like a city park in comparison to Walt Disney World.
+It makes Disneyland look like a city park in comparison to Walt Disney World.
 2019 is shaping up to be a huge year at the parks, especially with the opening of Star Wars- Galaxy’s Edge.
 While visiting Florida’s Disney theme parks is a dream vacation for many families, it can also be very overwhelming.
 We hope our Walt Disney World tips and tricks will take the stress and confusion out of your vacation planning.
-Read on to discover everything you need to know before you go and well as secrets to Walt Disney World Vacation success once you get there.
+Read on to discover everything you need to know before you go, as well as, secrets to Walt Disney World Vacation success once you get there.

 Decide When To Go

 The best time to go to Disney World is mid-week during the off-season.
 If your kids can miss a few days of school, I highly recommend going that route.
 Your family will spend much less time-fighting crowds, standing in long lines.
 Keep in mind that during on peak days, one-day admission prices will rise 20% over regular day admission.
 Peak dates include the Christmas season, Spring Break, and peak summer.
 If you visit the parks on “value” days, the price is reduced by 4%.

 Take time to read our article on the best time to visit Disney World.
 It will help you select which time of year is the best fit for your family and offers some secrets on which weeks out of the year have the fewest crowds.

 Make Hotel Reservations

 Once you decide when to go, you need to figure out where to stay.
 One of my most important Disney World tips- I highly suggest planning your Disney World vacation at least 180 days out so that you can reserve the best dining and experience packages.
 I have stayed on property and off-property and definitely feel that staying on property is the way to go.